labyrinthofdreams/sfcsv/README.md

 one\ttwo\tthree
 ```

-You can enabled LOOSE mode, which does the following:
+You can enablee a "loose" mode which does the following:

 1) Allow single quotes inside quoted fields:
 `"abc"def"ghi" => abc"def"ghi`